cwoebker/pen/README.md

 ## Advanced

 `pen` stores all its data (with zlib compression) in the file `~/.pen`.
-You are free to do whatever you want with the data in that file, its yours after all.
+You are free to do whatever you want with the data in that file, it is yours after all.

 You can also change the path of the storage file: